sphericalice/bpre-unown-report/README.md

 #### How can I add extra pages to the Unown Report?

 At the moment, the page system is pretty poorly coded, so expanding it will require a familiarity with C to simply edit the source yourself.
 (Hopefully it is readable enough, but I may revisit this in the future to refactor this aspect of the code.)

+### Caveats

+* This code alters the move command 0xF1, which is called by the battle system upon a Pokémon's capture to try and set the Pokédex flags.
+If your ROM hack has already changed this function, you may need to add your changes from vanilla to the `atkF1_trysetcaughtmondexflags` function in `src/unown_report.c`.

+* At the moment, this code does not register new Unown forms obtained through trading, `givepokemon`, Mystery Gift, or hatching from Eggs -- only those captured in battle.
+I will most likely update this with support for these methods of obtaining Unown eventually, though.

 ### Credits